Empowered Spaces Community Garden

 We believe that food is medicine, that land stewardship is healing, and that everyone—regardless of income—deserves access to nutritious, high-quality food.

-Through our Collaborative Food Share Program we share the harvest with individuals and families in the community who are in need of access to quality food.
+Through our Collaborative Food Share Program we share the harvest with individuals and families who need it most.

 More Than Just a Garden—